A Brief History on Women’s Self Defense in NYC.

 Fitness Boxing or Kickboxing

 CKO, Title Boxing, I Love Kickboxing, Cardio-Boxing/Kickboxing.
 These disciplines place great emphasis on Fitness while teaching the basics of punching and kicking.
 The business model follows those similar to drop-in fitness classes, so the basic techniques are simplified for a newcomer to easily benefit from their first class.
 It is a great introduction to basic punching and kicking, and an extremely beneficial workout routine.
-However, it lacks the technical knowledge for practical self-defense.
+However, it lacks the technical knowledge for practical women’s self defense in NYC.

 Pros: Great workout – it’s a great cardio and aerobic workout.